 Our dissemination plan is organized around community-building activities supported by technology practices that facilitate adoption.

 Community-building Activities.
 Our primary means of dissemination is through the four national partner institutions (Lehigh University, University of Delaware, Virginia Military Institute, University of Texas El Paso), and two international partner institutions (Korea University, and Escuela Superior Politécnica del Litoral in Ecuador).
-Letters of support are included in the Supplementary Documents section of the proposal.
+Letters of support are included in the Supplementary Documents.
 We have worked closely before with the faculty at Lehigh, Delaware, and UTEP.
 We will create a wiki-based web site as a central point for the distribution of all resources developed in the project.
 The wiki-based nature will also encourage contributions from the community of adopters.
 Natural ways to contribute are through the addition of new data streams, and new projects.
 We will promote awareness of the developed resources and the practice of instructional design through BOF sessions and workshops at primary computer science education conferences.
-Publication of the results demonstrating the benefits of the resources will be done in venues with wide visibility in the computer science education community. .
-We will also participate in an annual Women in Computing Day sponsored by our department for K-121 girls.
+Publication of the results demonstrating the benefits of the resources will be done in venues with wide visibility in the computer science education community.
+We will also participate in an annual Women in Computing Day sponsored by our department for K-12 girls.
 By engaging young girls with realistic and socially-meaningful computing experiences we hope to positively affect their subsequent study and career choices toward computing and STEM fields.

 Technology Practices.
 A key element of our dissemination activity is the use of a "componentized" approach to the design and development of the resources created during the project, allowing adopters wide latitude in choosing which and how much of the developed resources to adopt.
 For example, an adopter may: